JustinNew/python/python.md

   - ### super()
     - At a high level super() gives you access to methods in a superclass from the subclass that inherits from it.
+    - [This link](https://realpython.com/python-super/) explains it well with examples.

 ```python
 class Rectangle: